bactroid/checkprime/README.md

 ### `isPrime(num)`

 Returns true if the number is prime and false if the number is composite.
+If a number is neither prime nor composite (0, 1, and negative numbers), the function returns null.